Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 - New Jersey has combined with its opponent to score over 5.5 goals in 60 of 90 games this season.

+- The Hurricanes have won 60.9% of their games when favored on the moneyline this season (14-9).

+- In games it has played with moneyline odds of -110 or shorter, Carolina has put together a 15-10 record (winning 60.0% of its games).

-- New Jersey has won four of its eight games when it is the underdog by -105 or longer on the moneyline.
+- New Jersey has a record of 6-5 in games when sportsbooks list the team at -110 or longer on the moneyline.

 Hurricanes Player Props